How To Make Buttermilk Substitute From Milk

 Knowing how to quickly pull together homemade buttermilk is a trick you’ll want to keep handy.
 Being able to make a stack of fluffy buttermilk pancakes for your hangry kids on a Saturday morning is kind of a parenting survival skill.
 But more than that, realizing you’ve run out of buttermilk is well…the opposite of that!

 It isn’t something you typically buy without a purpose.
-Even when you do, you don’t normally use all of it, so it ends up going bad.
-Then there are those pesky days when you start making buttermilk sheet pan pancakes or strawberry buttermilk pancakes, and you realize you’re out of buttermilk.
+Even when you do, you don’t normally use all of it, so it often ends up going bad.
+Then there are those pesky days when you start making buttermilk sheet pan pancakes, blueberry buttermilk pancakes, or strawberry buttermilk pancakes, and you realize you’re out of buttermilk.
 That’s the worst!
 Especially because you know what a difference it makes in their flavor and texture, so you can’t even contemplate using regular milk!

 The results are as good as the real thing, and in recipes that require just a small amount of buttermilk, no one will know the difference!